Mediterranean Revival architecture

-Mediterranean Revival is an architectural style introduced in the United States, Canada, and certain other countries in the 19th century.
-It incorporated references from Spanish Renaissance, Spanish Colonial, Italian Renaissance, French Colonial, Beaux-Arts, Moorish architecture, and Venetian Gothic architecture.
+Mediterranean Revival is an architectural style that incorporates traditional design aspects from the Mediterranean region, particularly Italy, Spain, and Greece.
+The style includes influences from Spanish Renaissance, Spanish Colonial, Italian Renaissance, French Colonial, Beaux-Arts, Moorish, and Venetian Gothic architecture.

-Peaking in popularity during the 1920s and 1930s, the movement drew heavily on the style of palaces and seaside villas and applied them to the rapidly expanding coastal resorts of Florida and California.
+Originating in Italy, the style was introduced to North America in the early 20th century and peaked in popularity during the 1920s and 1930s.
+It drew heavily on Renaissance-era palaces and seaside villas and applied their elements to the rapidly expanding cities and coastal resorts of Florida and California.
+The movement also spread to neighboring countries, often through American architects, such as Cuba and Canada.

-Structures are typically based on a rectangular floor plan, and feature massive, symmetrical primary façades.
-Stuccoed walls, red tiled roofs, windows in the shape of arches or circles, one or two stories, wood or wrought iron balconies with window grilles, and articulated door surrounds are characteristic.
-Keystones were occasionally employed.
-Ornamentation may be simple or dramatic.
-Lush gardens often appear.
+Structures are generally based on a rectangular floor plan, typically one or two stories, which feature massive, symmetrical primary façades.
+Common characteristics include stuccoed walls, red tiled roofs, arched or circular windows, wood or wrought iron balconies with window grilles, and articulated door surrounds; keystones were occasionally employed, while ornamentation varied from simple to dramatic.
+The style often integrated lush gardens and landscapes through courtyards, patios, open-air doorways.

-The style was most commonly applied to hotels, apartment buildings, commercial structures, and residences.
+Mediterranean Revival was most commonly utilized for hotels, apartment buildings, commercial structures, and residences.
 Architects August Geiger and Addison Mizner were foremost in Florida, while Bertram Goodhue, Sumner Spaulding, and Paul Williams were in California.

-There are also examples of this architectural style in Cuba, such as the Hotel Nacional de Cuba, in Havana.